LegendaryGamer2/major-project/beta_testing.md

 # Beta Testing

 ## Tester 1
-- stuff to change
+- add a start screen with instructions
+- add different materials

-# Person 2
+# Tester 2
-- other things to change
+- add a start screen
+- add more levels